|

 true honor.

-The other species of
+The other philosophers consider

-a reasonable rather than an active
+man a reasonable rather than an

-being, endeavor to form his
+active being, endeavor to form

-understanding more than cultivate his manners.
+his understanding more than cultivate his manners.

 It is easy for a rational